osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 .. todo::

-   Exlpain what "PCR amplification bias" means and discuss why it might not be used for RNA-seq experiments.
+   Exlpain what "PCR amplification bias" means and discuss why removing duplicates to mitigate the effects of PCR amplification bias might not be used for RNA-seq experiments.

 Mapping statistics